-- a) Loan Amount Funds for a single project shall not exceed the amount of funds available under the Economic Development Program during the project term.
-Funds shall not exceed more than 50% of applicant's total project costs unless evidence of the creation of a quality job is provided.
-With the creation of a quality job, funding up to 100% is allowed (maximum of \$25,000 per job created or retained.) - b) Equity Applicant must have 10% equity investment. - c) Interest Rate Interest rate is fixed and negotiated case by case and shall not be less than 1⁄2 of prime rate in Wall Street Journal or never less than 2%, on the day closing. - d) Collateral Security for the loan will include, but not be limited to, Promissory Notes, Mortgages, Security Agreements, Deeds of Trust, and personal and/or corporate guarantees as appropriate and may be in a subordinate position to the primary lender. - e) Term 15 years for capital assets and 3 years for loans involving any other asset category; up to 7 years for equipment and fixtures may be possible for transition projects. - f) Period of Payment A loan repayment schedule providing for monthly, quarterly, or annual payments will be approved in conjunction with project approval.
+- a) Loan Amount Funds for a single project shall not exceed the amount of funds available under the Economic Development Program during the project term, nor shall it provide for more than 50% of applicant's total project costs.
+The maximum amount that can be loan is \$25,000 per quality job created. - b) Equity Applicant must have 10% equity investment. - c) Interest Rate Interest rate is fixed and negotiated case by case and shall not be less than 1⁄2 of prime rate in Wall Street Journal or never less than 2%. - d) Collateral Security for the loan will include, but not be limited to, Promissory Notes, Mortgages or Deeds of Trust, and personal and/or corporate guarantees as appropriate and may be in a subordinate position to the primary lender. - e) Term 10 years for capital assets and 5 years for loans involving any other asset category; up to 10 years for equipment and fixtures may be possible for transition projects - f) Period of Payment A loan repayment schedule providing for monthly, quarterly, or annual payments will be approved in conjunction with project approval.
 Repayments will be held in the revolving loan fund for future projects. - g) Business Transition In cases of business transition projects, the loan committee may choose to modify loan terms listed previously.
 These changes may include (but are not limited to) interest-only payments for a period of the loan or other modifications the committee feels are justifiable under the current policies of the sales tax program.